 Even though 1 Corinthians 10:13 tells us we will experience temptation, it’s still a worthy prayer to ask God not to lead us into temptation.

-This is even in a section of Scripture where Jesus was telling us exactly how to pray.
+This is even in a section of Scripture where Jesus is telling us exactly how to pray.
 So you know it’s important enough to ask!

 Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak.